daviddechaux/Kingmaker/readme.md

 Known bugs :
 - On edit : When no change, the element is remove nut nothing is recreate => check modifications before destroy
-- On edit : Element move faster than the mouse cursor
 - Newly created item doesn't display if it's type is not display by default

 Todo :